pyveci/racker/doc/winrunner.rst

 *****

-Launch an interactive command prompt (cmd, PowerShell, or Bash) within a Windows environment (2016, 2019, or 2022) or invoke programs non-interactively.
+Launch an interactive command prompt (cmd, PowerShell, or Bash) within a Windows environment (2016, 2019, or 2022), or invoke programs non-interactively.

 Features
 ========

 - The subsystem is heavily based on the excellent `Windows Docker Machine`_.
-- The package manager `Chocolatey`_ is pre-installed on the container images where PowerShell is available.
+- The `Scoop`_ package manager is pre-installed on the container images where PowerShell is available.
+The `Chocolatey`_ package manager can be installed on demand.
-- Programs like ``busybox``, ``curl``, ``git``, ``nano``, and ``wget`` are pre-installed on the container images where `Chocolatey`_ is available.
+- Programs like ``busybox``, ``curl``, ``git``, ``nano``, and ``wget`` are pre-installed on the container images where `Scoop`_ is available.
 - The `Windows container version compatibility`_ problem is conveniently solved by automatically selecting the right machine matching the requested container image.